dlccyes/CollegeNotes/docs/OtherNotes/MacOS.md

 free + search + image + popup with shortcut (sadly no pin)

-(it's $330 in App store but free downloading from the website, just type $0 and a random fake email for receipt and the download will occur)
+(it's $330 in App store but free downloading from the website, just type $0 and a random fake email for receipt and the download will start)

 ### screenshot